darinz/ML/practice-1/p2/solution_p2.md

 **Correct answers:** (c)

-**15. True/False: When performing gradient descent, decreasing the learning rate enough will slow down convergence but will eventually guarantee you arrive at the global minimum.**
+**Problem 15.
+True/False: When performing gradient descent, decreasing the learning rate enough will slow down convergence but will eventually guarantee you arrive at the global minimum.**

 *   (a) True
 *   (b) False